‘General Hospital’ Spoilers: Robin Returns To Port Charles-Will She Be The One To Reveal Who Anna Really Is?

 Kimberly McCullough is returning to General Hospital in May, just in time for the 2017 Nurses Ball.
 Fans love to see Robin Scorpio Drake as often as possible, and it looks like she will be bringing Emma back with her as well.
 Anna Devane will be so happy to have her daughter and granddaughter home again, or will she?

 There is something strange going on with Anna, and the rumor is that she is an impostor.
 There is a good possibility that Anna’s twin sister, Alex, has switched places with her and has taken over her life.
-Her goal is to torment Valentin Cassadine and it seems to be working.
+Her goal is to torment Valentin Cassadine, and it seems to be working.
 No one yet knows that maybe this is not really Anna, but Robin may just be the one who clearly recognizes that something is off about her mother.
 Even Griffin Munro will pick up on her odd behavior soon, as SheKnows Soaps has pointed out.

 Griffin is on to Anna, and someone is asked to spy on today's #GH https://t.co/h1YobSPMv8